gustavobastian/ServerNurse/README.md

 DELETE method:
 * "localhost:8000/api/user/:id": used for removing a user information from the database.

+### Authentication
+POST methods:
+* "localhost:8000/api/authentication/": this method ask the server for a jwt-token in order to access the endpoints of the system.
+The body parameter must have:
+[{
+  "username":"peter",
+  "password":"123456"}]

+GET methods:
+* "localhost:8000/api/authentication/logout/": this method logout the user(not used right now... used with cookies in previous versions).

+### Table of treatments
+This table contains all the nurse spec that can be assigned to one pacient.
+A nurse can have more than one, but a pacient only one.
+It is used to filter the beds that can attend a nurse.

+GET methods:
+* "localhost:8000/api/specTable/all": this method returns all information in the table of treatments in JSON format.
+Example:
+[{"id":1,"Name":"Oncología"},
+{"id":2,"Name":"Cardiología"},
+{"id":3,"Name":"Podología"},
+{"id":4,"Name":"Odontología"},
+{"id":5,"Name":"Vacunación"},
+{"id":6,"Name":"General"}]
+* "localhost:8000/api/specTable/:id": this method returns the name of a single spec:  [{"name":"Oncología"}]

+POST methods:
+* "localhost:8000/api/specTable/": this method is used to add a new treatment/spec to the table.
+The body must have:
+[{Spec: "Enfermeria de salud mental"}]

+DELETE methods:
+* "localhost:8000/api/specTable/:id": this method delete a single specification.

+### Table of treatments assigned to a nurse
+Based in previous table, one can assign multiple specializations to a nurse by using this table.
+The methods are:

+GET methods:

+* "localhost:8000/api/nurseSpecTable/": this method is used to return the specialization of the entire group of nurses.
+[{"nurseSpecId":1,"userId":8,"specId":2},
+{"nurseSpecId":2,"userId":8,"specId":1},
+{"nurseSpecId":3,"userId":9,"specId":1}]

+* "localhost:8000/api/nurseSpecTable/:id": this method is used to retrieve all the specialization of a single user. the id parameter is the userId.
+An example of the response body is:
+[{"nurseSpecId":1,"Name":"Cardiología","specId":2},{"nurseSpecId":2,"Name":"Oncología","specId":1}]

+POST methods:
+* "localhost:8000/api/nurseSpecTable/": this method is used to create a new specialization for a nurse.
+The body format has the form:
+ [{ specId: 1,  userId:}]
+ where the specId is specialization id from previous table, and the userId is the identification of user.

+DELETE methods:
+* "localhost:8000/api/nurseSpecTable/:id": this method is used to delete a row in the table(removing a nurse specialization).
+The id parameter is the row index.

 ### Pacient Management
 GET methods:
 * "localhost:8000/api/pacient/": returns all the pacients registered in the system in JSON format.